What Is Google Search Console?

 - Analyze results by type

-One of the most popular functions of the Google search console is the URL inspection tool.
-You can use this tool to analyze a URL and troubleshoot any errors.
+One of the Google search console's most popular functions is the URL inspection tool.
+This tool analyzes URLs and troubleshoots errors.

-- Identify and fix problems related with schema markup and structured data
+- Identify and fix problems related to schema markup and structured data

 - Monitor and improve the performance of your rich snippets

-Another useful feature of GSC is the Links report.
-In this report you can see a list of ALL links that Google knows about.
-These can be incoming links (coming from other websites) or internal links.
+Another helpful feature of GSC is the Links report.
+In this report, you can see a list of ALL links that Google knows about.
+These can be inbound (coming from other websites) or internal links.

 The list contains both followed and no-follow links.